DimitriGeelen/loan-calculator/README.md

    - Simply run: `node server.js`
    - Or use npm: `npm start`
    - For development with auto-reload: `npm install` then `npm run dev`
+4. Access the calculator:
-4. Open your browser and navigate to http://localhost:3000
+   - Locally: Open your browser and navigate to http://localhost:3000
+   - From other devices on your network: When you start the server, it will display your local IP addresses.
+Use these addresses from any device on your network (e.g., http://192.168.1.100:3000)

 The web server provides the following benefits:
+- Access from any device on your local network
 - Proper MIME type handling for all file types
 - Better simulation of a production environment
 - Automatic reloading during development (with `npm run dev`)